OpenDataArena/OpenDataArena-Tool/model_train/README.md

 | OpenThoughts3-1.2M | Stanford University | [Link](https://huggingface.co/datasets/open-thoughts/OpenThoughts3-1.2M) |
 | OpenMathReasoning-cot | Nvidia | [Link](https://huggingface.co/datasets/nvidia/OpenMathReasoning) |

-These datasets are trained using our long CoT (Chain-of-Thought) setting.
-This approach is necessary because a significant number of samples within these datasets far exceed the standard context length of 4096 tokens.
 ## About
 For more detailed usage of LLaMA-Factory, please refer to the [LLaMA-Factory documentation](https://llamafactory.readthedocs.io/en/latest/).